gellel/lexicon/README.md

 	// Create a new Animal
 	fluffy := Animal{Age: 1, Name: "Fluffy", Species: "Cat"}

-	// Create a new Hashtable of Animals animals := &hashtable.Hashtable[string, Animal]{}
+	// Create a new Map of Animals animals := &gomap.Map[string, Animal]{}

-	// Add an Animal to the Hashtable using Add function animals.Add(fluffy.Name, fluffy)
+	// Add an Animal to the Map using Add function animals.Add(fluffy.Name, fluffy)

-	// Check if the Hashtable contains a specific key if animals.Has("Fluffy") {
+	// Check if the Map contains a specific key if animals.Has("Fluffy") {
-		fmt.Println("Fluffy is in the Hashtable!")
+		fmt.Println("Fluffy is in the Map!")
 	}

 	// Get the value associated with a specific key if animal, exists := animals.Get("Fluffy"); exists {
-		fmt.Println("Found Fluffy in the Hashtable:", animal)
+		fmt.Println("Found Fluffy in the Map:", animal)
 	}

 	// Update the age of Fluffy
 	updatedFluffy := Animal{Age: 2, Name: "Fluffy", Species: "Cat"}
 	animals.Add("Fluffy", updatedFluffy)

-	// Delete an entry from the Hashtable animals.Delete("Fluffy")
+	// Delete an entry from the Map animals.Delete("Fluffy")

 	// Add more animals after deleting Fluffy animals.Add("Buddy", Animal{Age: 3, Name: "Buddy", Species: "Dog"}) animals.Add("Whiskers", Animal{Age: 2, Name: "Whiskers", Species: "Rabbit"})

-	// Iterate over the Hashtable and print each key-value pair animals.Each(func(key string, value Animal) {
+	// Iterate over the Map and print each key-value pair animals.Each(func(key string, value Animal) {
 		fmt.Println("Key:", key, "Value:", value)
 	})

-	// Check if the Hashtable is empty if animals.IsEmpty() {
+	// Check if the Map is empty
+	if animals.IsEmpty() {
-		fmt.Println("Hashtable is empty.")
+		fmt.Println("Map is empty.")
 	} else {
-		fmt.Println("Hashtable is not empty.")
+		fmt.Println("Map is not empty.")
 	}

-	// Get all keys from the Hashtable keys := animals.Keys().Slice()
+	// Get all keys from the Map
+	keys := animals.Keys().Slice()
-	fmt.Println("Keys in Hashtable:", keys)
+	fmt.Println("Keys in Map:", keys)

-	// Get all values from the Hashtable values := animals.Values().Slice()
+	// Get all values from the Map values := animals.Values().Slice()
-	fmt.Println("Values in Hashtable:", values)
+	fmt.Println("Values in Map:", values)
 }
 ```